ninhja/ems-in-vr/README.md

   - [Pad placement charts](https://www.toneamatic.com/pages/pad-placement)
   - [Pad placement tips/explanation (plus videos on electrode placement)](http://www.globususa.com/electrode-placement-explained)
   - [More tips](http://proffessa.co.za/articles/electrode-placements/)
+8. To pinpoint the exact location of the muscle, I found it helpful to apply gentle pressure over where I think the muscle is located, then contract that muscle a few times.
+The muscle will bulge with each contraction and you can feel/see where it is (unless the muscle is too small).
+At least one of the electrodes should be on that muscle bulge.

 ### Calibrating the Parameters of the Electrical Signal
 I did a lot of experimentation with the parameters of the electrical signal in order to actuate muscles while minimizing discomfort and muscle fatigue.
 With the TNS SM 2 analog EMS device that I used, I can control the intensity (amplitude) of both channels, and also the frequency in Hertz.